The explore/exploit strategy is an iterative approach to systems engineering and team formation.

 Therefore, defining a few basic architectural building blocks during the design phase and documenting them with a software development kit and examples is crucial.

 While scaling your team always assure to build up many experts, not just a single or few knowledge towers, as explained by Richard Sheridan in his book "Joy, Inc.".
-Otherwise such superstars will hoard knowledge without sharing it, and ultimatively wreck the overall team results and morale.

 Keeping high quality results while expanding the team requires a balanced team without a central superstar, a team which truly and authentically cares about things.